WartyMN/A2560-TextLibrary/README.md

  * format a string for a given height and width, wrapping words as necessary
  * display a formatted string in a rectangular block on the screen, with wrap
  * replace current text font with another, loading from specified ram loc.
+ * documentation (for text lib, have not started on general lib)

 ## ToDo
  * copy a full screen of text and attr between channel A and B